 Castor sugar: for both taste and scoop-ability.
 Castor sugar is best here as it gives a clean taste to the ice cream, I don't recommend replacing it with other sugars.

 Glucose syrup – also called confectioner’s glucose.
-Its available from some supermarkets or speciality baking stores.
-A small amount of glucose syrup helps lower the freezer point of ice cream and improves the texture and scoop-ability of the ice cream.
+It's available from some supermarkets or specialty baking stores.
+A small amount of glucose syrup helps lower the freezer point of ice cream and improves the texture and scoopability of the ice cream.
 If you can’t get glucose syrup you can substitute with the same amount of light corn syrup or powdered dextrose, commonly available from brewing shops.
-Do not add to much or your ice cream will melt in a red hot minuet!
+Do not add to much or your ice cream will melt in a red hot minute!

-Xanthan gum – sometimes called vegetable gum, is a fermented by product.
-It’s used in gluten free baking and a huge variety of other products to thicken and stabilise food.
+Xanthan gum – sometimes called vegetable gum, is a fermented by-product.
+It’s used in gluten-free baking and a huge variety of other products to thicken and stabilize food.
 Its often used by vegans and those with egg allergies as an egg substitute.